sarkar-rohan/DeepRL-NanoDegree/Project2/README_P2.md

 # Project 2: Continuous Control

 ## Reinforcement Learning Environment
-For this task we will be using the Reacher environment which has a double-jointed obotic arm that should move to target locations shown by the green spheres.
+For this task we will be using the Reacher environment which has a double-jointed robotic arm that should move to target locations shown by the green spheres.
 The goal of the agent is to maintain the position of the end-effector at the target location for as long as possible.
-The agent was trained using the DDPG algorithm.
+The agent is trained using the DDPG algorithm.

 The environment is a precompiled unity task which can be downloaded from :